DestyWang/cryopros/README.md

 --dataloader_batch_size 8
 ```
 `{CONDA_ENV_PATH}` is the location of the `CRYOPROS_ENV`, the Conda environment created during the installation process.
 If [Anaconda 3](https://www.anaconda.com) is used to create the Conda environment, then `{CONDA_ENV_PATH}` should be set to `{ANACONDA_INSTALLATION_PATH}/envs/CRYOPROS_ENV`.
+Also, `{VERSION}` is the version you installed at the beginning.
 Moreover, 4 GPUs are utilized for training in the aforementioned setting.
 Adjust the `--gpu_ids` option to accommodate your computing environment.
+Finally, other parameters as init_volume_path, data_path should be set properly.

 Upon completion of the above command:
 - A directory named `./generate/HAtrimer_iteration_1` will be created.